centre-for-language-speech-technology/CLST-2020/Developer2_Continous_Integration.md

 1. Set up job: sets up a virtual environment to run checks in
 2. Checkout repository
 3. Setup Python
-4. Install poetry: Update installed packages and install poetry
+4. Install poetry: Update installed packages and install Poetry
 5. Restore any cached Poetry dependencies
 6. Install any new dependencies: runs `poetry install`.
 7. Test migrations: tests if migrations can be applied without issue